chrismcclurg/FSCIL-ACS/README.md

-# Few-Shot Class-Incremental Learning with Active Class Selection
+# Active Class Selection for Few-Shot Class-Incremental Learning

 ## Context
 This code supplements the work submitted at [redacted] in November 2023.